-Following these eyelid surgery preparation tips can help patients feel more ready for surgery and it will allow them to have the relaxing recovery time that they need.
+Following these eyelid surgery preparation tips can help patients feel more ready for surgery, and it will allow them to have the relaxing recovery time that they need.

 What to expect after eyelid surgery?

 By knowing a bit about eyelid surgery aftercare, patients may feel a bit more at ease before going in for the procedure.
 During the consultation with the surgeon, they will explain the eyelid surgery aftercare process.
-This will include information about when you can go back to driving, work, and exercise.
+This will include information about when they can go back to driving, work, and exercise.

 Waking up after surgery

 How patients will feel after surgery will depend on the anaesthetic agent used during the surgery.
 If they use a general anaesthetic, patients will wake up slowly and feel a little groggy at first.
 Patients may find that the drugs they use in the operation may affect concentration and memory for the first couple of days.
 But this will resolve over time.
 If patients have a local anaesthetic, the treatment area may feel a little numb for a few hours.
-Furthermore, as the medication begins to wear off, they may find you experience some tingling or burning sensations around the eyes.
-If this is uncomfortable patients can ask for some pain medication.
+Furthermore, as the medication begins to wear off, they may find they experience some tingling or burning sensations around the eyes.
+If this is uncomfortable, patients can ask for some pain medication.

 The first 24 hours

 It is important that patients have adult supervision in the first 24 hours after surgery.
-Patients may feel dizzy or have problems with their vision straight after the surgery and it is important to have support in case of this.
+Patients may feel dizzy or have problems with their vision straight after the surgery, and it is important to have support in case of this.